‘The Voice’ Rumors: Jennifer Lopez Joining Season 13 As Adam Levine & Blake Shelton Quit?

-The Voice has had a revolving cast of superstar coaches over the past 11 seasons, and rumors are now swirling that Jennifer Lopez could potentially be adding her name to that list and claiming her place in a revolving red chair.
+The Voice has a revolving cast of superstar coaches over the past 11 seasons, and rumors are now swirling that Jennifer Lopez could potentially be adding her name to that list and claiming her place in a revolving red chair.

 A new report by Hollywood Life is putting Lopez’s name in the mix as a potential new coach in 2017, claiming that Jennifer “would consider” heading to The Voice as a coach as rumors swirl about who could potentially be joining the series in the Fall.